mehulagg/gitlab/doc/administration/maintenance_mode/index.md

 - No new jobs or pipelines start, scheduled or otherwise.
-- Jobs that were already running continue to have a `running` status in the GitLab UI, even if they finish running on the GitLab runner.
+- Jobs that were already running continue to have a `running` status in the GitLab UI, even if they finish running on the GitLab Runner.
 - Jobs in the `running` state for longer than the project's time limit do not time out.
 - Pipelines cannot be started, retried or canceled.
 No new jobs can be created either.